markusfrenzel/runpress/README.txt

 Widget included!
 DataTables are used to display your data.
 Charts (Google Charts) ready.

+ATTENTION: You MUST have CURL-Support in your PHP.INI active!

 === Installation ===
 Just copy the whole runpress folder into your plugins folder and activate it in your admin area.
 Have a look at the settings page of runpress to configure it.